northsaluki615/dont-panic-protocol/src/pages/about.md

 ## 👋 About the Creator

 Hi, I’m **Mike Helmers**, the creator and developer of the Don’t Panic Protocol. 👨‍💻 I’m passionate about making technology and security accessible for everyone, especially those who may not have a technical background.
-Currently, I’m studying cybersecurity in graduate school and working in the field at **Wisconsin Employee Trust Fund (ETF)**, where I focus on practical solutions to keep digital information secure. 💼
+Currently, I’m studying cybersecurity in graduate school at the *University of Wisconsin - Green Bay* and working in the field at *Wisconsin Employee Trust Fund (ETF)*, where I focus on practical solutions to keep digital information secure. 💼

 In my free time, I enjoy playing **Dungeons & Dragons** 🎲 and exploring how technology can enrich our lives.
 The Don’t Panic Protocol is my way of helping others feel more confident and secure in their digital spaces.
 If you have any questions or feedback, feel free to reach out to me at [helmmp15@uwgb.edu](mailto:helmmp15@uwgb.edu) 📩.